GuilhermeTiede/GuilhermeTiede/README.md

 ## Public Information

 My name is Guilherme Tiede.
-I currently live in Goiânia-GO, Brazil, and my work is to sudy Computer Engineering at PUC-GO.
+I currently live in Itumbiara-GO, Brazil, and currently i work in Fui Gostei Trips Tour Agency.

 On my free time, i like to study new things in the world of technology and learn new languages.